What are the complications of diabetes?

 How can you prevent diabetes complications?

-- Good control of blood pressure and cholesterol levels
+- keeping good control of blood pressure and cholesterol levels

-- Learning everything you can on how to best manage your diabetes including
+- learning everything you can to best manage your diabetes –